SimonCao1207/machine-learning-note/README.md

 - $\frac{dL}{dw} = \bar{X}^T(\bar{X}w-y) = 0 \Leftrightarrow \bar{X}^T\bar{X}w = \bar{X}^Ty \triangleq b$

 - If $A = \bar{X}^T\bar{X}$ is invertible, $w = A^{-1}b$

-- **Question:** Why don't we use absolute instead of square in loss function ?
+> **_Question:_**  Why don't we use absolute instead of square in loss function ?
-    - Square function has a well-defined derivative everywhere, meanwhile absolute function has a non-differentiable point at 0.
+> - Square function has a well-defined derivative everywhere, meanwhile absolute function has a non-differentiable point at 0.

 - **Question:** What if $A = \bar{X}^T\bar{X}$ is not invertible ?
     - [Pseudo inverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse)